Marziia/toronto-consumer-bankruptcies/README.md

-# Understanding Consumer Bankruptcies in Toronto
+# Understanding Temporal Trends in Consumer Bankruptcies in Toronto

 ## Overview

-This project analyzes consumer bankruptcies in Toronto between 2008 and 2024, focusing on budget variances, seasonal trends, and yearly economic shifts.
-Using a Generalized Linear Model (GLM), the study quantifies the relationship between these factors and bankruptcy rates, revealing that a one-unit increase in budget variance corresponds to a 44% reduction in expected bankruptcies.
-Seasonal spikes are observed in May and June, suggesting opportunities for targeted policy interventions.
-The findings highlight the role of municipal fiscal management and temporal patterns in understanding financial distress in urban populations.
+This project uses a Generalized Linear Model to examine consumer bankruptcies trends in Toronto.
+The findings show a 9.4% annual decrease in bankruptcy rates indicating improving financial conditions overall.
+Despite this downward trend, seasonal variations remain with bankruptcy rates higher in March, May and November.
+These periods of increased financial strain may correspond to specific economic pressures such as tax deadlines or seasonal expenses.
+Understanding these temporal patterns informs targeted interventions during high-risk months.

 ## File Structure